 - Block order (RAID 5 only)

 TaskForce smartly uses defaults for these fields specific to the number of drives, found MBR and partition boot sectors.
-You can enter values manually if the RAID configuration is known.
-Or simply apply the results produced by the Autodetection module displayed in the right-hand part of the page.
+However, you can enter values manually if the RAID configuration is known.
+Alternatively, simply apply the results produced by the Autodetection module displayed in the right-hand part of the page.